-If you are unable to fasten your mobility device securely in a transport vehicle, Invacare recommends that you do not transport it.
+- Injury hazard - If you are unable to fasten your mobility device securely in a transport vehicle, Invacare recommends that you do not transport it!

 Your mobility device may be transported without restrictions, whether by road, rail or by air.
-Individual transport 1534065-0 companies have, however, guidelines which can possibly restrict or forbid certain transport procedures.
+Individual transport companies have, however, guidelines which can possibly restrict or forbid certain transport procedures.
 Please ask the transport company regarding each individual case.

-- Before transporting your mobility device, make sure the motors are engaged and that the remote is switched off.
-Invacare strongly recommends that you additionally disconnect or remove the batteries.
-Refer to Removing the batteries. - Invacare strongly recommends securing the mobility device to the floor of the transporting vehicle.
+- Before transporting your mobility device, make sure motors are engaged and that remote is switched off.
+Invacare strongly recommends that you additionally disconnect or remove batteries.
+Refer to 8.4.4 Removing/Installing Battery Boxes, page 77. - Invacare strongly recommends securing the mobility device to the floor of the transporting vehicle.